 The Sun shines on Mars as it does on Earth.
-But for the last billion years only dusty red rocks have cast shadows there.
-Over the last decade something new has been lit by the faraway Sun, its shadow slowly changing with the hours.
-There's a sundial on Mars.
+But for the last billion years, only dusty red rocks have cast shadows there.
+Over the last decade, however, the Sun is lighting up something new, and it's casting a shadow that slowly changes with the hours.
+It is a sundial on Mars.

-Actually, there are three.
-Since 2004, each NASA rover has possessed a sundial (a Marsdial) that I and a small team of artists and astronomers designed to cast shadows across a plate of concentric grey circles and four colored squares.
+In fact, there are three in total.
+Since 2004, each NASA rover has possessed a sundial also known as a Marsdial-that I and a small team of artists and astronomers designed to cast shadows across a plate of concentric grey circles and four colored squares.
 Scientists on Earth know what color they are and so use them on Mars to calibrate the colors of the eyes with which our robotic explorers see.
 Periodically the cameras are pointed where the Sun should appear.
-If the Sun's disk appears perfectly centered in the photos, then the rover must be located and oriented exactly as thought.
+If the Sun's disk is perfectly centered in the photos, then the rover must be located and oriented exactly as thought.
 It's a tiny example of the scientific method in action; a test of our ideas versus the actuality.

-Now a sundial on a nuclear spacecraft, navigating by the sky, may be an odd combination of old and new (and an equally strange way to begin a story of eclipses) but we have depended on the Sun and its motion for as long as we have been human, no matter what planet we're on.

-On both worlds, North is where shadows point when the Sun is highest (at least in the northern hemisphere) and East and West are where the Sun rises and sets on the equinoxes.
-A day is defined by how long it takes our planet to turn once on its axis (while a Martian day of 24 hours and 40 minutes is called a Sol) and a month is the time our Moon takes to orbit once about the Earth - think "Moonth."
+A sundial on a nuclear spacecraft, navigating by the sky, may be an odd combination of old and new (and an equally strange way to begin a story of eclipses), but we have depended on the Sun and its motion for as long as we have been human, no matter what planet we're on.
+On both worlds, north is where shadows point when the Sun is highest (at least in the northern hemisphere).
+A day is defined by how long it takes our planet to turn once on its axis (24 hours and 40 minutes for Mars) and a month is the time our Moon takes to orbit once about the Earth - think "Moonth."
 Each planet's axis is tilted, so each planet experiences seasons over the course of a year defined by the period of its orbit around the Sun.

-For thousands of years, on Earth at least, the proof that the calendars we made kept accurate track of the days, months, seasons and years, was in their ability to stay synchronized with these celestial cycles.
+For thousands of years, on Earth at least, the proof that the calendars we made kept accurate track of the days, months, seasons and years was in their ability to stay synchronized with these celestial cycles.
 Eclipses were a benchmark for checking if we were right.
-Since eclipses are caused by the shadows the Sun casts on both Earth and Moon, eclipses should happen only when all three worlds are aligned.
+Because eclipses are caused by the shadows the Sun casts on both Earth and Moon, eclipses should happen only when all three worlds are aligned.
 Lunar eclipses occur only at Full Moon, when Moon and Sun are on opposite sides of the Earth, visible to everyone on the shadowed side of Earth.
 A solar eclipse occurs two weeks (or half an orbit) later, when the Moon passes between Sun and Earth and its shadow falls somewhere on our planet.
 Only those fortunate to stand in the relatively small shadow get to see a solar eclipse.

 Since it takes the Moon a month to orbit the Earth, it stands to reason that every month should see a lunar eclipse at Full Moon and two weeks later a solar eclipse when the Moon is New.
 How I wish this were so.
 Sadly, the Moon's orbit is tilted by five degrees to our own around the Sun.
 For the majority of New Moons, the Moon passes without notice slightly above or beneath the Sun, and two weeks later similarly misses the shadow our planet projects out into space.
 Only when the alignment is right do eclipses occur.